 - North coast (Pemuteran, Lovina)

 If you are in South or Central Bali (Jimbaran, Nusa Dua, Sanur, Denpasar) or some parts of the West coast (Kuta, Legian & Seminyak) Go-Jek or Grab are readily accessible.

-A metered taxi is perhaps the most convenient option in some of the more populated areas of Bali, as you can simply hail one on the street without waiting for a Go-Jek or Grab driver.
+A metered taxi is perhaps the most convenient option for getting around Bali, particularly in some of the more populated areas.
+You can easily hail one on the street without waiting for a Go-Jek or Grab driver to show up.
 But you generally pay for this convenience, as metered taxis run higher than Go-Jek or Grab services.

 Why use Blue Bird ONLY?

 - Other “blue” taxi drivers sometimes try to rip off visitors by refusing to turn on the meter.
 Instead, they demand a flat rate to your destination at an inflated price